ElenaBonan/TradingRLBot/README.md

 * **Sortino ratio**: Almost identical to sharpe, but in this case only the negative volatily is penalizing the final value.[(More)](https://www.investopedia.com/terms/s/sortinoratio.asp#:~:text=What%20Is%20the%20Sortino%20Ratio,standard%20deviation%20of%20portfolio%20returns.)
 * **Max drawdown**: Maximum observed loss from a peak to a trough of a portfolio, before a new peak is attained.[(More)](https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp)

-## Training and Testing

-Testing steps evaluate the performance of a model trained with data from a previous period.
-It's important not to test the model with data prior to the training set, as it would result in data leaking.

-When tuning models, tests are not recommended since the results of different experiments mught be overfitted to the test set.

 ## Time series validation

+To test our models we used time series validation to assess the performance under different temporal 	circumstances.
 In a TSV, a number N of training-testing sets are ran and their results are averaged.
 This approach is far more robust than a simple testing and allows obtaining better results when tuning models.

 ![](https://i.imgur.com/CKTnveo.png)